KeeghanM/arc-aide/docs/development.md

 - Clear `.astro` directory: `rm -rf .astro`
 - Reinstall dependencies: `rm -rf node_modules && yarn install`
 - Check for TypeScript errors: `yarn build`

+### Rich Text Editor Issues

+- If Slate.js content appears malformed, check the initial value structure
+- Ensure `slateToPlainText` is used for search indexing, not raw JSON
+- For display purposes, use `slateToHtml` to properly render markdown content

+### Search Functionality Issues

+- Search results not appearing: Check that content has been properly indexed with `descriptionText`, `hookText`, etc.
+- Spell correction not working: Ensure the spellfix extension is properly loaded in your SQLite setup
+- Performance issues: Consider adding more specific search types (`thing`, `arc`) instead of using `any`

+### Component Import Issues

+- Use the TypeScript path aliases (`@stores/`, `@hooks/`, etc.) instead of relative imports
+- If imports fail, check that the alias is defined in `tsconfig.json`
+- Ensure component files follow the naming convention (kebab-case files, PascalCase exports)